mikepsinn/wsl1-system-startup-task/README.md

 # Usage

 1. Clone this repository.
 2. Import `wsl-start-scheduled-task.xml` into Windows Task Scheduler.
+It should be located in a WSL folder.
 3. Update the Action to point at `wsl_start.vbs` in the repo.
 4. Update `wsl_start.sh` to start any custom services you want to start.
 5. Update the path in `wsl_start.vbs` to point to the `wsl_start.sh` wherever you cloned the repo.

-The task scheduler settings shouldn't need any modification if you imported, but here they are for reference:
+If you have problems importing the task, but here are the Task Scheduler settings so you can create it manually:

 ![image](https://user-images.githubusercontent.com/2808553/133480177-892a8535-201c-45ec-aae8-b66bd240ffb3.png)